m-ld/m-ld-security-spec/design/suac.md

 Since access control by "whitelist" permissions may not suit all use-cases, the choice of approach is made through the `access` property of the domain itself.
 (Note that this requires the domain to be represented as a subject in the data; this is an open [topic of discussion](https://github.com/m-ld/m-ld-spec/discussions/75).)

-Document-level _read_ permission (see [condifentiality controls](./controls.md#confidentiality)) is assigned to a principal with a single permission subject which is affirmed to exist during clone recovery.
+Document-level _read_ permission (see [confidentiality controls](./controls.md#confidentiality)) is assigned to a principal with a single permission subject which is affirmed to exist during clone recovery.
 See [§protocol](#protocol) for details, including the purpose and use of the domain `secret`.

 ### protocol